rcbensley/socketdice/README.md

 # Socket Dice

-Connect using your preferred socket client and roll your to ~~a TPK~~ victory!
+Connect using your preferred socket client and roll your way to ~~a TPK~~ victory!